Paul Richard Reuschel

 - School Western Illinois University

 - High School Central High School (Camp Point)

 - Born January 12, 1947 in Quincy, IL USA

 Reuschel reached the majors at a 28-year-old in 1975, joining his younger brother on the Cubs staff.
-On August 21st of that year, Paul relieved Rick in the seventh inning of a game against the Los Angeles Dodgers at Wrigley Field, and the two combined throw a shutout, becoming the first pair of brothers to accomplish the feat in MLB history.
+On August 21st, Paul relieved Rick in the 7th inning of a game against the Los Angeles Dodgers at Wrigley Field, and the two combined to throw a shutout, becoming the first pair of brothers to accomplish the feat in MLB history.